anderkve/FYS3150/book/containerization/apptainer.md

-# FYS3150 Computational Physics in a Container: User Guide (Apptainer Edition)
+# Apptainer

+Within the context of this course, there are a number of dependencies required to develop code for the projects (such as `g++` for compilation, `git` for version control, `Armadillo`, `OpenMP`, etc.).
+The instructors have put together an image (essentially the blueprint for a container) which wraps all of these together, using the application [Apptainer](https://apptainer.org/docs/user/latest/introduction.html).

-Welcome to the FYS3150 Computational Physics Apptainer environment!
-This guide will help you set up and run the Apptainer image for the course on your machine, whether you're using Linux, Windows, or macOS (Intel or ARM architecture).
+This guide will help you set up and run this Apptainer image for the course on your machine, whether you're using Linux, Windows, or macOS (Intel or ARM architecture).

 ## Getting Started

-### Step 0: Understanding containers and how they differ from virtual machines (VMs)

-Many resources exist online, but Red Hat offers a [concise introduction](https://www.redhat.com/en/topics/containers/containers-vs-vms) to containers in general, while Apptainer provides a summary of its [particular implementation](https://apptainer.org/docs/user/latest/introduction.html).

 ### Step 1: Apptainer Installation